Nike PESTEL/PESTLE Analysis & Recommendations

-Nike Inc. PESTLE PESTEL analysis, political economic social technological environmental legal external factors footwear business management
+Nike PESTLE analysis, PESTEL analysis, political economic social technological environmental legal external factors footwear business management

 Nike Air Citius+ 2 running shoes.
-This PESTEL/PESTLE analysis of Nike Inc. enumerates opportunities for international growth and brand image improvement, considering the remote or macro-environment of the global athletic and leisure footwear, apparel, and equipment industry.
+This PESTEL analysis (PESTLE analysis) of Nike Inc. enumerates opportunities for growth and brand image improvement, considering the remote or macro-environment of the global athletic and leisure footwear, apparel, and equipment industry.
 (Photo: Public Domain)

 This PESTEL/PESTLE analysis of Nike Inc. evaluates trends in the company’s remote or macro-environment.
 This environment refers to the sporting goods industry and markets.
 Nike’s business environment presents opportunities and threats, categorized based on the PESTEL dimensions (political; economic; social or sociocultural; technological; environmental or ecological; and legal).
 Thus, this PESTEL analysis is an external analysis of the footwear, apparel, and equipment company.
 External factors and trends, such as governmental policies, affect Nike’s strategic options and corporate management decisions.
-The company aims to maximize the benefits of opportunities and minimize the effects of threats on the sporting goods business.
-These trends in the business environment relate to the opportunities and threats in the SWOT analysis of Nike Inc. Thus, the company’s business performance reflects the effects of the PESTEL factors on the shoes, apparel, and sports equipment market.
+These trends in the business environment relate to the opportunities and threats in the SWOT analysis of Nike Inc. The company’s business performance reflects the effects of the PESTEL factors on the shoes, apparel, and sports equipment market.

 The remote or macro-environment described in this PESTLE analysis defines the strategic options for fulfilling Nike’s corporate mission statement and corporate vision statement.
 The company’s aim for the top position in the sporting goods market requires strategies that account for the external factors (threats and opportunities) established in this PESTLE analysis.
 Nike’s corporate governance and leadership decisions represent how strategies are business responses to the factors ascertained in this PESTEL analysis.